pearu/f2py/doc/fparser2.rst

 immediately following the node representing the code in which they were encountered.

-If the code is invalid fortran then a SyntaxError exception will be raised which indicates the offending line of code and its line number.
+If the code is invalid fortran then a `FortranSyntaxError` exception will be raised which indicates the offending line of code and its line number.
 For example:

 ::